Medical Conditions

 • Optional Interior Grab Rail – Offers increased security for the occupants of the lift when getting into and out of the lift, and during travel

-• Simplistic Control Panel with large buttons with convex/concave surfaces to help with differentiation
+• A simplistic Control Panel with large buttons with convex/concave surfaces to help with differentiation

 • Low Access Anti-trip Threshold with easy door opening/closing